 Introduction

 Modern web development relies heavily on animations to create a dynamic and interesting user experience.
-Creating animations in React applications can be done using traditional CSS or JavaScript however, it can become very cumbersome.
-Various libraries like GSAP, React Spring, anime.js, etc were created to combat the ambiguity in creating animations but one worthy to note is Framer Motion.
-Framer Motion is a famous React animation library that makes constructing complicated animations easier by providing utility animation components as well as hooks.
-In this article, we will walk you through the features and functionalities of Framer Motion.
+Creating animations in React applications can be done using traditional CSS or JavaScript, but it can become cumbersome quickly.
+Various libraries like GSAP, React Spring, and anime.js were created to simplify animation work, but one especially worth noting is Motion (formerly Framer Motion).
+Motion is a popular React animation library that makes constructing complicated animations easier by providing utility components and hooks.
+In this article, we will walk you through the core features and some of the more advanced capabilities of Motion.

-To setup framer motion in a React project, you must install the framer motion package using the below commands
+To set up Motion in a React project, install the motion package:

-Framer Motion includes a set of key components that serve as the basis for producing animations They are:
+Motion includes a set of key components that serve as the basis for producing animations.
+They are:

 Motion